 The following scholarships will be awarded only to full-time undergraduate students at WKU on an annual basis.
-Applications will become available in the spring term with a deadline usually in early March.
-Check back at this page for updated information.
+The application due date is March 30, 2015.
+Please click here for application.

 Ernest O. Beal Biology Scholarship

 Established in 1980 by family, colleagues and other friends of the late Dr. Ernest O. Beal (Head, Department of Biology, WKU, 1968 - 1978) for students engaged in summer field work/study in the area of biology.
 Usually one (1) per year.
 Amount varies, usually a few hundred dollars.

 Established in 1972 by departmental faculty for students whom they deem deserving.
 Usually five (5) per year at $500 per year.